Revenge of the Birds staff picks, predictions and best bets for week 2 of the 2023 NFL season

-We are onto week two, where the Revenge of the Birds staff definitely struggled.
+We are onto Week 2, where the Revenge of the Birds staff definitely struggled.

-For the Arizona Cardinals game, we were okay, but the rest of the NFL...
-Well I think everyone is trying to figure that out.
+For the Arizona Cardinals game, we were OK, but the rest of the NFL...
+Well I think everyone is trying to figure that out, with help from the DraftKings Sportsbook odds.

 Here are the top games this week, and all of our picks will be at the bottom.